-What is Conversion Rate Optimization (CRO)?
+What is Conversion Rate Optimization?
 Definitions, Tools and Examples

 Conversion Rate Optimization (CRO)

 Conversion Rate Optimization (or CRO) is the process by which marketers increase the proportion of a website’s visitors who become customers.
-The highest performing companies are twice as likely (52%) to have a CRO strategy than those with low conversion rates and 62% of marketers use CRO to improve their landing pages.
+The highest performing companies are twice as likely (52%) to have a CRO strategy than those with low conversion rates.

 CRO follows an iterative pattern, also described as a “Test and Learn” approach.
 Marketers make small adjustments to a website and track the resulting changes in performance.
 In this article we explore the uses, strategies and best-practices associated with Conversion Rate Optimization.